PedroGaya/hellblazers/quickstart-sections/spreads/gm/06-factions.md

 ## Against The Crew

 **Factions moves can be made against the crew as if they were impact moves**.
-You can target their assets, contacts, cohorts or reputation through faction goals, or when otherwise prompted (spend tension or from entanglements).
+You can target their assets, contacts, cohorts or reputation - Through faction goals, or when otherwise prompted.
+Instead of making an impact move, you may also trigger a relevant entanglement.

 **The crew is not a faction** - The PCs are _punks_ and in no way have access to the **capital** necessary to operate a faction.
 However, they can act alongside or against any faction, as well as play a hand in the faction game by targeting faction goals, fail states, assets, etc.